 It’s infinitely easier to make connections when you can see them laid out in front of you like this than when they are just links in text files or in the sidebar on the left of the screen.

 You can simply bring the notes with the same tag than the one on the desk and have an overview of the options to be linked with one another.
-Scrintal provides a versatile, highly customizable interface to access your notes.
+Scrintal provides a simple versatile interface to access your notes.
 You can choose which tags you want to be displayed, how they should be sorted, how much space they should take on the screen and more...

 Scrintal uses the power of tags to keep your notes neatly organized.
 You can add as many tags as you want for each note, it's up to you.
 You can easily access a single note or all notes with a specific tag from any place in Scrintal by clicking on that tag.